KemboiK/evolve-bot/README.md

-# evolve-bot
+# Rugike Motors AI Support Bot

 ## Overview
-Evolve Bot is a lightweight conversational AI created with Flask.
-It’s designed to simulate natural, human-like conversations while remaining simple, fast, and safe.
+The Rugike Motors AI Support Bot is a lightweight, AI-powered conversational assistant built with Flask.
+It is designed to provide automated, real-time customer support to both buyers and sellers on the Rugike Motors platform.
 The bot can:

-- Handle incoming messages and generate replies
+- Handle incoming customer and seller inquiries
+- Understand and respond to common questions using NLP
-- Verify user age and filter inappropriate content
+- Filter inappropriate or unsafe content
-- Store conversations in an SQLite database
+- Track conversations and store them in an SQLite database
-- Connect with AI models (like OpenAI) for smarter responses
+- Integrate with AI models for smarter responses
-- Run locally or deploy easily on Render, Fly.io or Railway
+- Provide an extendable framework for future automation

 ---

 ## Functionality
-When started, Evolve Bot listens on port **5000** and responds to essential endpoints such as:
+Once deployed, the AI Support Bot listens on port **5000** and supports key endpoints:

-- `/` to check if it’s active
+- `/` – Check if the bot is running
-- `/verify_age` to confirm users are 18+
-- `/message` to send and receive replies
+- `/message` – Send and receive customer or seller messages
-- `/admin/messages` to review stored chats
+- `/admin/messages` – Review stored conversations for moderation

-The `.env` file holds your **secret keys**, **database path**, and optional **API key**.
-Once configured, it runs with a single command and is instantly ready for use.
+- `/verify_user` – Optional endpoint to verify user identity or role

+The `.env` file holds secret keys, database paths, and optional AI API keys.
+The bot runs locally or can be deployed to cloud platforms such as Render, Fly.io, or Railway.

 ---

-## Design
+## Design Principles
-Evolve Bot was built with clarity, simplicity, and safety in mind.
-- Ensures users are adults before interaction
+The bot is built to be **safe, responsive and adaptable**:

-- Filters unsafe, illegal, or explicit content
+- Ensures safe interactions by filtering offensive or illegal content
-- Produces warm, fluent and engaging replies
+- Provides warm, professional, and helpful responses
-- Adapts to various roles from companion to customer service bot

-It’s a framework that evolves with your creativity flexible enough for fun or professional use.
+- Learns over time to improve response accuracy
+- Can be customized for different business workflows

+This creates a foundation for a flexible AI assistant suitable for both customer service and internal support tasks.

 ---

 ## Setup
+Follow these steps to get started:
 Setup takes only a few minutes:
 1. Install Flask and dotenv
 2. Create your `.env` file with the required variables